 Multiple fluid characterizations can be used (and even tuned) simultaneously.
 Measured compositions may have their own characterizations (with single carbon-number components up to C7+, C10+, or C30+, for example), while the desired fluid model will usually be characterized with pseudocomponents.
 Each characterization can be based upon a parent characterization, so it can be updated automatically if the parent is modified.
 PhazeComp will allow each fluid to be input in its native characterization and automatically converted to whichever characterization is used for the phase behavior computations.

 Component properties can be initialized manually, with library values, and/or through accepted correlations.
 Acentric factors and volume shift factors can be calculated automatically from component boiling points and specific gravities, respectively (or vice versa).
+Atmospheric liquid viscosities at a specified temperature can be entered or estimated from a proprietary correlation, and ZcVis parameters can be calculated automatically to match those viscosities.

 Any number of fluid samples can be handled simultaneously.
 Samples can be defined (by name) in a variety of different ways.
 Fluids can be mixed together or split apart to form new fluids.
 Fluids can also be produced by one PVT calculation or experiment and then used in another.